 2. Warm Up

-A warm bath or shower before bed may help promote sleep and reduce the time it takes to fall asleep.
+A warm bath or shower before bed may help promote rest and reduce the time it takes to fall asleep.
 This is because sleep and core body temperature are closely related.

 3. Get Morning Sunlight